agda/agda/CONTRIBUTING.md

 We are very grateful for contributions in different forms including but not limited to issue reports, feature requests, bug fixes, and improvements to the documentation and test suite.

-For new features, the desirability and design should be discussed in advance via a feature request before creating a pull request.
+For adding new features to Agda, the desirability and design should be discussed in advance via a feature request before creating a pull request.
+We also expect contributors of new features to commit to maintaining that feature and be available to fix issues related to it as they come up.

 New contributors who are interested to contribute to Agda more structurally are encouraged to get in contact with the core developers via the #developers